tohurr/tohurr.github.io/README.md

-# My Portfolio Website.
+# My Portfolio Website (deployed by GitHub pages)

 ### If you would like to visit my website please [click here](https://tohurr.github.io/).
 #
-## Here is a list of the projects that are mentioned in the Portfolio
+## Here is a list of the projects mentioned in the Portfolio

 - [React Calculator](https://tohurr.github.io/react-calculator-app2/), [Repository link](https://github.com/tohurr/react-calculator-app2)